 Jon Liedtke is an on-air host for AM800 CKLW, co-host and producer of Rose City Politics, a member of the Canadian Association of Journalists and SAG-AFTRA, and plays trumpet in Windsor’s The Nefidovs.

 Pat Papadeas is a legal studies professor at St. Clair College and co-author of the textbook Canadian Business Law (Emond Publishing).
 She is active in organizations that directly or indirectly support a bold and vibrant downtown.

-Past members of Rose City Politics include current City of Windsor councilors Rino Bortolin, Chris Holt, and Kieran McKenzie, Paul Synnott, Sarah Morris, and Mark Boscariol.
+Past members of Rose City Politics include current Windsor City of Windsor councilor Kieran McKenzie, past members of Windsor City Council Rino Bortolin and Chris Holt, and Paul Synnott, Sarah Morris, and Mark Boscariol.

 We love to hear from our listeners and fellow community members, so feel free to get in touch with us however is easiest for you.

 Whether you have a question, news tip, or even want to share sensitive documents with us in a parking lot, we want to hear from you.